 A urine culture test is used to detect microorganisms such as fungi or bacteria that may be causing a urinary tract infection (UTI).
-Bacteria can easily get into the urethra from skin surrounding the urethral opening.
-These germs can spread to the bladder and, if left untreated, can continue to the ureters and kidneys causing more serious damage.
+Bacteria can quickly get into the urethra from the skin surrounding the urethral opening.
+These germs can spread to the bladder and, if left untreated, can continue to the ureters and kidneys causing more severe damage.

 But a bacterium does not just enter from without but can also remain dormant within cells for years.
-Hultgren (1998) was the first to discover that bacteria, traditionally regarded as extra cellular, can also behave in an intracellular way to invade bladder cells in a survival process that means bacteria form cooperative communities known as biofilms.
+Hultgren (1998) was the first to discover that bacteria, traditionally regarded as extracellular, can behave in an intracellular way to invade bladder cells in a survival process that means bacteria form supportive communities known as biofilms.
 Bacteria, protected in biofilms in infected cells, are more resistant to antibiotic treatments.

-These biofilm bacteria are up to 1000-fold more tolerant and/or resistant to antibiotics than previously.
+These biofilm bacteria are up to 1000-fold more tolerant and resistant to antibiotics than previously.
 When conditions are right for growth, “the bacteria begin detaching from the biofilm and leave the cell to re-initiate an acute infection in the urinary tract.”
 (Gregory G. Anderson, Hultgren’s Lab).
 (Hoiby et al. 2010 ).
 In fact, after as much as a month of antibiotic exposure, it is estimated that a possible 10 million of the original 1 billion bacteria may remain in the urinary tract.

 Should you be asked to give a sample of your urine to send away for culturing because you are experiencing symptoms of a urinary tract infection or if urinalysis has shown raised numbers of white blood cells indicating an infection, here are some tips for collecting a clean-catch midstream sample of urine: